z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_Interfaces.md

 ### ACBD macro

 The ACBD macro maps the ACB.
-Its function depends on the ZVSAM option in effect:
+Its behaviour depends on the ZVSAM option in effect:

 | Option   | Effect                  |
 |----------|-------------------------|